cssetian/CSSTree/README.md

 ===================
 This plugin is designed to take a JSON formatted tree of data and create a visual representation using a customization of the tree layout in d3.js.

-The benefit of this particular implementation is that it-
+The benefit of this particular implementation is that it

 1. Extracted a number of different options into configurable settings
 2. Allows the user to inject a generic HTML template into each node